 “So what’s the difference between a container and a virtual machine?”

-But there’s actually a deeper question lurking here: what’s the difference between simulation, emulation, virtualization, and containerization?
-These four concepts are often confused, but they’re fundamentally different approaches to solving the same problem: running something in an environment it wasn’t originally designed for.
+There’s a deeper question hiding behind the container-versus-VM one: what’s actually the difference between simulation, emulation, virtualization, and containerization?
+People mash these four together all the time.
+They’re four different answers to the same problem, which is running something in an environment it was never designed for.

 The Restaurant Metaphor